caro-b/FP_re-ed/README.md

 2. **Digital Elevation Model (SRTM)** to filter out areas with a high area and slope
 3. **SAVI (Soil Adjusted Vegetation Index)** to mask vegetated areas (camps are assumed to have little to no vegetation)
 4. **CVA (Change Vector Analysis)** to identify areas with high change between 2017 and 2020
-5. **Texture** mask areas with low variance (camps area assumed to have a high variability due to metal roofing, multiple buildings of different types & sizes, fences etc.)
+5. **Texture** to mask areas with low variance (camps area assumed to have a high variability due to metal roofing, multiple buildings of different types & sizes, fences etc.)

 The assumptions are based on the information provided by The Xinjiang Data Project: https://xjdp.aspi.org.au/data/?tab=datasets#